thrnz/docker-wireguard-pia/README.md

 A Docker container for using WireGuard with PIA.

 ## Requirements
-* Ideally the host must already support WireGuard.
-Pre 5.6 kernels may need to have the module manually installed. `wg-quick` should automatically fall back to a userspace implementation (`wireguard-go`) if the kernel module is missing, however the container may need access to the `/dev/net/tun` device for this to work.
+* Ideally the host should already support WireGuard.
+Pre 5.6 kernels may need to have the module manually installed. `wg-quick` should automatically fall back to a userspace implementation (`wireguard-go`) if needed, however the container may need access to the `/dev/net/tun` device for this to work.
+* The container requires the `NET_ADMIN` [capability](https://docs.docker.com/compose/compose-file/05-services/#cap_add). `SYS_MODULE` may also be needed in some cases, especially when WireGuard support is provided via kernel module.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.

+## Examples
+An example [docker-compose.yml](https://github.com/thrnz/docker-wireguard-pia/blob/master/docker-compose.yml) is available.
+Some more working examples can be found [here](https://github.com/thrnz/docker-wireguard-pia/wiki/Examples).

 ## Config
 The following ENV vars are required: